“AUTISTIC” AS AN INSULT – STOP!

 I am writing this post spontaneously.
 As you might know by now that is not something that happens a lot with me.
 I have been around twitter for a couple of months now but so far only within the English autistic community.
 What I experienced there has given me hope.
-People were great.
+The people were great.
 Respectful.
 Thoughtful.
 Caring.
 Helpful.

 But I am German.
 I live in Germany.
 I have a deep desire to connect with autistic people from here as well.
 People I stand a chance of actually meeting someday.
 People who understand the struggles one might encounter specifically in Germany.

 Many things are different depending on the country you live in.
 Politics.
 Organizations.
 Therapies and services available.
 Healthcare.
 Societal rules and norms.
 Culture.
 Everything.

 So connecting with people in your own country is important.
 I was especially hoping to find autism advocacy groups.
 That is why I decided today to check out the German autistic community.
 And since I did not know exactly where to start I did what I did when first diving into the English community:

 I typed “autistisch” (German for “autistic”) into the twitter search.